k3imagine/PublicDocumentation/Browser Support.md

 # Supported Browsers
-Imagine is designed to work on the following browsers on Windows machines.
+Imagine is designed to work on the following browsers on Windows, Linux and OSX machines.
  - Edge (v16+)
  - Chrome (v67+)
  - Firefox (v61+)